ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `AggregationJobResp` response to the Leader gets dropped due to something like a transient network failure.
-The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobContinueReq` that was previously dropped.
+The Leader could then resend the request to have the Helper advance to step `n+1` and the Helper should be able to retransmit the `AggregationJobResp` that was previously dropped.
 To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint the most recent step's prep state and messages to durable storage such that the Leader can re-construct continuation requests and the Helper can re-construct continuation responses as needed.